 - If the current application is not global, you will see a read-only screen with several options for editing.
 Select the Edit this view in Global link.

 - In the Available list, select "xMatters Engage Records", and move it to the Selected list (do not select "Engage with xMatters - Parent" or "Engage with xMatters - Parent Incident").

 - The xMatters Engage Records tab at the bottom of the incident details screen displays the Engage with xMatters records related to that incident.

-When the ServiceNow incident's state changes to Canceled, the associated xMatters event is terminated.
-You can removed Canceled from the list of states that terminated events if you want the xMatters event to continue even if the incident is Canceled.
+When the ServiceNow incident's state changes to Canceled, the associated xMatters alert is terminated.
+You can removed Canceled from the list of states that terminated alerts if you want the xMatters alert to continue even if the incident is Canceled.

 - Navigate to the Advanced System Properties screen under Integration - xMatters.

 - Find the Incident - Inactive States and remove 8 (Canceled) from the list.